sindresorhus/node-defaults/readme.md

 ### defaults(options, defaultOptions?)

-Deeply merges the given options with the specified defaults.
+Deeply merges the given options with the specified defaults and returns a new object.

+The given parameters are deep-cloned and never mutated.

 #### options